FREQUENTLY ASKED QUESTIONS

 Before you sell all of your belongings and move to Thailand, come for a two-week holiday and relax.
 Visit Thailand once or twice and think about how you would go about living in the the country.
-Then come back and give living in the country a try for at least 6 months.
+Then come back and give living in Thailand a try for six to twelve months.
 Then make your decision.
 Living in Thailand for the long term is different from vacationing.
-Do not decide to move to Thailand until you have at least come here once or twice.

 2. Where is the best place to live in Thailand?

 How do I know?
 Seriously, you don't expect much from me, do you?
 Some people like Pattaya, I don't.
 Some people like Chiang Mai, , others like Hua Hin.
 Personally, I prefer the more southern cities; Krabi, Hua Hin, Surat Thani and Nakorn Si Thammarat.
 Notice I left out Phuket.
-Just like Pattaya, Phuket is a tourist trap and it's definitely not for me.
+Just like Pattaya, I view Phuket as a tourist trap and it's not for me.

 So what's answer to your question?
-Wherever you feel comfortable.
+Wherever you feel most comfortable.
 This is why it's a good idea to travel around the country during your 6-month to 1-year trial.
 Go wherever interests you and stay for a few weeks or so, gauging whether or not you can live there.

 3. What is the best thing about living in Thailand?